Philadelphia Bell: 1975 season

 Despite the Papergate fiasco, the Bell were reckoned as one of the WFL's stronger franchises and at least had the potential to have been successful had the league been better run.
 Bosacco was one of only three owners, along with the Memphis Southmen's John F. Bassett and The Hawaiians' Sam Battisone, thought to be capable of fielding a team in 1975; those three teams had been the only ones to meet payroll every week of the 1974 season.

-As the 1975 season got underway, Coach Waller was replaced during training camp at Glassboro State University by future NFL Hall of Famer Willie Wood, making him the first African-American head coach of a modern pro football team.
+As the 1975 season got underway, Coach Waller was replaced during training camp at Glassboro State College by future NFL Hall of Famer Willie Wood, making him the first African-American head coach of a modern pro football team.

 Even on TV, the Bell couldn't get any respect.
 On August 29, 1975, WTAF aired a sports doubleheader, featuring a Philadelphia Wings lacrosse match followed by the Bell's game against the Southern California Sun in Anaheim.
 The football game was scheduled for 10:30 pm EDT, but since the Wings game ran long, viewers missed the beginning.
 Bell fans would miss the end of the contest, too: WTAF abruptly cut the broadcast off with six minutes remaining in the fourth quarter, pleading a "prior commitment".
 The station then signed off for the night at 1:30 am; the game (won by the Sun, 58-39) didn't end until 2:06 am.
 (According to a Philadelphia Daily News story, "keeping the final six minutes of the game on TV could have cost the Bell an estimated $5,000 in telephone line charges," so the broadcast, which the club was evidently paying for, was cut off at the three-hour mark.)

 The Bell had a record of 4-7 in 1975 at the time of the league's dissolution.
 Attendance remained anemic, with the team's best-attended game at Franklin Field drawing barely 5,000 fans.
 After only 1,293 fans attended the Bell's October 18 contest, both the team and the WFL folded for good.

 Vince Papale, the inspiration for the 2006 film Invincible, played wide receiver for the Bell for two seasons prior to his three years with the Philadelphia Eagles.
 Both Papale and King Corcoran had recently played in the Seaboard Football League, the minor league that was active at the time in the area.